 Welcome to you, child of the circle of fire!

-Learn how to draw easily a Chinese dragon in several steps:
+Learn how to draw easily a Chinese dragon easy step by step

-?7 steps to create the body of the dragon.
+– 7 steps to create the body of the Chinese dragon.

 For this tutorial, you do not need professional materials, pens, felt-tip pens or brushes.
 All you need to take is :